Helping Kinesthetic Learners Succeed

+In the past, these kids were considered hyperactive and difficult.
 Now we know better.
-These students aren’t being difficult, they just learn differently.
-They are kinesthetic learners—they learn best when they can move around and engage their small and large muscle groups.
-As a school counselor, I work with many kinesthetic learners and their teachers.
+These students aren’t being difficult.
+They just learn differently.
+They are kinesthetic learners.
+They learn best when they can move around and engage their small and large muscle groups.

-Oftentimes, kinesthetic learners feel their way of learning isn’t as good because they just “can’t sit and do the work.”
-I explain to these students that different doesn’t mean worse, and that there are lots of ways to maximize their learning style.
+Oftentimes, kinesthetic learners feel their way of learning isn’t as good because they can’t “sit and do the work,” but there are lots of ways to maximize their learning style.

 Kinesthetic Learners Usually: